 Of course, your company is unlikely to be in the “Danger Zone.”
 Our 15 years of working with large multinational B2B companies tells us that only 10% of companies fit into this category.

-But we also know that a further 20-25% of companies are operating in the “Non-Performing Zone.”
+But we also know that a further 25% of companies are operating in the “Non-Performing Zone”.

 Which zone are you in?
-Would you like to find out?
+Would you like to know?
+Contact us if you want to find out.

 * Net Promoter® and NPS® are registered trademarks and Net Promoter SystemSM and Net Promoter ScoreSM are trademarks of Bain & Company, Satmetrix Systems and Fred Reichheld